Service

 your questions, about anything!

-because I believe GLBT Americans
+because I believe GLBT Americans should have the same

 legal rights as the rest of us, particularly marriage rights and

 anti-discrimination legislation.
-I consider
+I consider this to be the

-this to be the most important civil rights issue of my
+most important civil rights issue of my generation.

-generation.
 The progress is slow, but promising.

 On a related note, I also volunteer my services as part of the security